 |Median Annual Salary (September 2019)**||$40,000 for armored car guards and drivers|

 Armored Car Driver Salary Information

-According to Payscale.com, as of September 2014, armored car drivers made salaries that ranged between $20,935 and $41,229 annually.
+According to Payscale.com, as of September 2019, armored car guards and drivers made salaries that ranged between $25,000 and $99,000 annually.
 Applicants who have previous armored car experience generally earn more money than those without experience.
 Additionally, it is helpful to already have obtained the necessary firearms permits required before applying for positions.

 Armored car drivers are hired on either a full-time or part-time basis.
 Overtime hours may be available and can help increase a driver's annual salary.
 Additionally, many armored car companies offer benefits packages, including 401k plans, insurance and vacation time.

 The primary responsibility of an armored car driver is to safely transport money or valuables from one place to another.
 They are also responsible for the loading and unloading of the vehicle upon arrival, as well as completing the appropriate delivery documentation.